andresvercesi/chatbot_streamlit/README.md

 # chatbot_streamlit
-Chatbot web application using Streamlit, Llamaindex and ChatGPT API
+Chatbot web application using Streamlit, LangChain and Ollama